 DEQ uses these factors to guide public outreach and participation.
-Rule Advisory Committee meetings will be held online, and DEQ will make recordings available on request to improve accessibility for participants with limited internet access or scheduling conflicts.
+Rule Advisory Committee meetings are held in person and online, and DEQ will make recordings available on request to improve accessibility for participants with limited internet access or scheduling conflicts.